 - Aggressive mixed gliomas: some gliomas contain cells that have the characteristics of 2 or 3 different glioma types

 Benign skull tumours

 Benign tumours that can be treated by neurologists and neurosurgeons and multi-disciplinary teams at The London Clinic include:

-- Acoustic neuroma: also called a schwannoma or neurilemmoma, an acoustic neuroma [Link to next page in this section] is a tumour that develops from the insulating sheath that surrounds nerve fibres.
+Also called a schwannoma or neurilemmoma, an acoustic neuroma is a tumour that develops from the insulating sheath that surrounds nerve fibres.
 It usually forms on the eighth cranial nerve, but can affect others.

 Metastatic brain tumours

 Metastatic brain tumours develop when cancer from another part of the body spreads to the brain, causing secondary tumours.

 Secondary brain tumours are more common than any other type of brain tumour, and occur most commonly in advanced breast cancer in women and in advanced lung cancer in men.